 At this point, you would make and attach your “hello fall” bow (instructions below) and be completely done.

-Ignore my painted in pumpkins as they would have the stenciled look as well.
+Ignore my painted pumpkins at this point as they should have the stenciled look as well.

 HOW TO MAKE A RAFFIA “HELLO FALL” BOW